Bulls roll past Mavs 117-101 to end 4-game losing streak

 The Slovenian sensation, who had 30 points at halftime, didn’t get nearly enough help with the Mavericks missing five rotation players because of COVID-19 protocols and guard Tim Hardaway Jr. with a left groin strain.

+“Not having Hardaway hurts us,” coach Rick Carlisle said.
+“But we have other guys that can fill in and do the job defensively and play a role within the system.”

 Doncic had his European sidekick in Kristaps Porzingis, who scored 20 points, after both missed a loss at Chicago this month.
-But the 7-foot-3 Latvian was 0 of 7 from 3-point range while joining Dallas players not named Doncic in shooting 10% from deep (2 of 20).
+But the 7-foot-3 Latvian was 0 of 7 from 3-point range as Dallas players not named Doncic shot 10% from deep (2 of 20).

+Markkanen, in his second game back after missing seven games because of COVID-19 protocols, was 10 of 19 from the field while recording season highs in points and rebounds.

+“I was a little short on my shot and trying to get my legs back,” Markkanen said.
+“Conditioning-wise, I feel pretty good.
+There was a stretch in the third quarter when I checked in and I felt like it was 20 seconds and I was gassed.
+Other than that little stretch, it was pretty good.”

 The Bulls, who lost all four games on their skid by four points or fewer, took control with a 40-point second quarter and didn’t let their lead get under nine points in the second half.